nandac/letterloom/README.md

   <img src="./thumbnail-light.svg" alt ="">
 </picture>

-For a detailed overview of all options and features, consult the package's [official manual](https://github.com/nandac/letterloom/raw/v0.1.0/docs/manual.pdf), which provides examples and comprehensive usage instructions.
+For a detailed overview of all options and features, consult the package's [official manual](https://github.com/nandac/letterloom/raw/v0.1.0/docs/manual.pdf), which provides comprehensive usage instructions and a more elaborate example.

 ### Development